docker-mailserver/docker-mailserver/docs/content/config/advanced/ipv6.md

 curl --max-time 5 http://[2001:db8::1]:80
 ```

+!!! warning "IPv6 gateway IP"

+    If instead of the remote IPv6 address, you may notice the gateway IP for the IPv6 subnet your DMS container belongs to.

+    This will happen when DMS has an IPv6 IP address assigned, for the same reason as with IPv4, `userland-proxy: true`.
+It indicates that your `daemon.json` has not been configured correctly or had the updated config applied for `ip6tables :true` + `experimental: true`.
+Make sure you used `systemctl restart docker` after updating `daemon.json`.

 !!! info "IPv6 ULA address priority"

     DNS lookups that have records for both IPv4 and IPv6 addresses (_eg: `localhost`_) may prefer IPv4 over IPv6 (ULA) for private addresses, whereas for public addresses IPv6 has priority.
 This shouldn't be anything to worry about, but can come across as a surprise when testing your IPv6 setup on the same host instead of from a remote client.